Financing Alberta’s film industry

-But filmmakers, like other artists, often face roadblocks when they approach a bank for financing.
+Despite the evident success of Alberta’s film industry, filmmakers—like other artists—often face roadblocks when they approach a bank for financing.
 From bankers who don’t understand artistic industries to policies that exclude artists on the basis of formalities, traditional banks are often not the most helpful or supportive places to go when you’re trying to make a movie in Alberta.
-In the words of Edmonton filmmaker Dylan Pearce (Avatar Media), this industry is all about surviving the word no.

 Just like in any business, in film, it takes money to make money.
 Without significant amounts available right from the get-go, it’s often impossible to shoot a movie at all—much less deal with all the costs of post-production, marketing and distribution that come later.

-The Branch partners with film productions by providing something called “gap financing,” which is a big deal in the movie business.
-Production budgets often rely heavily on presales to distribution companies and licensers, on grants (many of which can be found here), and on provincial and federal tax credits (all of which are paid out after the movie is finished).
-So a loan to cover the cost of equipment, locations, cast and crew can make or break a movie before the cameras even start rolling.
+What makes this type of financing helpful to filmmakers?
+Production budgets often rely heavily on presales to distribution companies and licensers, grants and provincial and federal tax credits—all of which are paid out after the movie is finished.
+So a loan—interim financing—to cover the cost of equipment, locations, cast and crew can make or break a movie before the cameras even start rolling.

-It may sound more glamorous, but really it’s exactly the same kind of banking support that any big business, dealing with large sums of money constantly moving in and out, would require.
+It may sound glamorous, but it’s the same kind of banking support that any big business—dealing with large sums of money constantly moving in and out—would require.
 In fact, when The Branch was first figuring out how best to serve Alberta’s film industry, we used Alberta’s agriculture industry as a model.
 As it turns out, the kind of risk and reward analysis that applies to crop production also applies to movie productions!